The Criterion Collection: Commentary soundtracks

+Adding directors' commentary tracks as bonus material was another Criterion innovation.
+Some of the earliest were recorded by Martin Scorsese for the Taxi Driver, Raging Bull, and Lucky Me LaserDiscs from Criterion.

 Special editions

-The Criterion Collection began in 1984 with the releases of Citizen Kane (1941) and King Kong (1933) on LaserDisc, the latter's source negatives courtesy of the Library of Congress.
-The company later became known for pioneering the "special edition" DVD concept containing bonus materials such as trailers, commentaries, documentaries, alternate endings and deleted scenes.
+The Criterion Collection began in 1984 with the releases of Citizen Kane (1941) and then King Kong (1933) on LaserDisc, the latter's source negatives courtesy of the Library of Congress.
+The company later became known for pioneering the "special edition" DVD concept containing bonus materials such as trailers, commentaries, documentaries, alternate endings, and deleted scenes.
 The success of these releases established the special-edition version in the DVD business.
-In 2006, taking advantage of advanced film-transfer and film-restoration technologies, Criterion published higher-quality versions, with bonus materials, of early catalog titles such as Amarcord (1973), Brazil (1985) and Seven Samurai (1954).
+In 2007, taking advantage of advanced film-transfer and film-restoration technologies, Criterion published higher-quality versions, with bonus materials, of early catalog titles such as Amarcord (1973), Brazil (1985), and Seven Samurai (1954).

 Film restoration

-Originally, Criterion released art, genre and mainstream movies on LaserDisc such as Halloween (1978), Ghostbusters (1984), Bram Stoker's Dracula (1992), Armageddon (1998) and The Rock (1996).
-Increasingly, the Criterion Collection has also focused on releasing world cinema, mainstream cinema classics and critically successful obscure films.
-Using the best available source materials, the company produced technologically improved and cleaner versions, such as those for The Passion of Joan of Arc (1928), M (1931), Children of Paradise (1945), The Third Man (1949), Seven Samurai (1954) and Amarcord (1973).
+Originally, the Criterion Collection focused on releasing world cinema, mainstream cinema classics, and critically successful obscure films.
+Using the best available source materials, the company produced technologically improved and cleaner versions, such as those for The Passion of Joan of Arc (1928), M (1931), Children of Paradise (1945), The Third Man (1949), Seven Samurai (1954), and Amarcord (1973).

 Almost every title contains film-cleaning and film-restoration essays in the booklets, while some even have featurettes comparing the restored and unrestored images.
+In 1989, the company released Ghostbusters (1984), a controversial choice at the time, as it was a comedy starring Bill Murray that grossed more than $200 million at the box office.
+In an attempt to "curb its stuffy image," Criterion increasingly released art, genre, and mainstream movies on LaserDisc, such as Halloween (1978) in 1994, Bram Stoker's Dracula (1992), Armageddon (1998) in 1999, and The Rock (1996) in 2001.